Armored personnel carrier stolen from Fort Pickett leads police on chase through Richmond

 According to WWBT, the Richmond NBC affiliate, the driver surrendered around 9:40 p.m. at East Broad and 11th streets.

-But the spectacle of a “tank” being driven on Interstate 95 north and one of one of a state capital’s major thoroughfares caused eyes to pop.
+But the spectacle of a “tank” being driven on Interstate 95 North, and on one of a state capital’s major thoroughfares, caused eyes to pop.

 “This is INSANE!
 Someone has hijacked a ‘Tank-like’ vehicle from Fort Pickett and just drove it by our apartment!
 This is on Broad Street in the Fan,” Parker Slaybaugh, communications director for Virginia state House Speaker Kirk Cox, wrote on Twitter while posting a video.